chriswarren/chriswarren.github.io/_posts/2015-03-13-drying-interactors-part-1.md

 These aren't optimizations that need to be made immediately when using interactors, but I do use them as soon as I find myself requiring any common variables in more than one interactor, and especially when chaining interactors across organizers.

 This same approach can be used for more than just requiring variables be present.
-In my next post we'll explore a way of extracting common logic from interactors, like creating invoice items for a variety of items without duplicating logic.
+In [part 2 of DRYing interactors with modules and shared examples](/interactors/testing/2015/03/13/drying-interactors-part-2.html) we'll explore a way of extracting common logic from interactors, like creating invoice items for a variety of items without duplicating logic.